Terminal Seriousness: What is Humour?

 Our fears can result in ‘terminal seriousness’.
 We need to lighten up and we need to be better role models for the next generation.
 There is nothing more distressing than to see a young adult, in the middle of their high school years, so stressed out, having to make life and seemingly death choices about their future, that they couldn’t take the time to smile, laugh large and fight terminal seriousness.
 They have become cynical and many of them are developing physical illnesses and mental disorders thought to be experienced only in later adult years.

-Beverly’s Hot Tip For Building Resiliency and Celebrating Laugh At Work Week:
+Beverly’s Tip For Building Resiliency and Combatting Terminal Seriousness During Laugh At Work Week:

 Being able to laugh about our situation and ourselves helps us to release the tension, regain our perspective, accept that which we cannot change and experience joy.
 It also gives us the physical energy and mental resilience needed to survive.
 Many of us just need to be given permission and encouragement to use our sense of humour more freely, especially at work.
 So let go of your fears, lighten up, and smile, laugh large and fight terminal seriousness.